ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 Like any other configuration, it can be defined with the startup flag or in the config file.
 Another example is [Nethermind](https://docs.nethermind.io/nethermind/) which prompts you to choose a configuration during first initialization and creates a config file.

-## Consensus clients (formerly Eth2 clients) {#consensus-clients}
+## Consensus clients (formerly 'Eth2' clients) {#consensus-clients}

-There are multiple consensus clients (previously known as Eth2 clients) to support the [consensus upgrades](/upgrades/beacon-chain/).
-They are running the Beacon Chain and will provide proof-of-stake consensus mechanism to execution clients after [The Merge](/eth2/merge/).
+There are multiple consensus clients (previously known as 'Eth2' clients) to support the [consensus upgrades](/upgrades/beacon-chain/).
+They are running the Beacon Chain and will provide proof-of-stake consensus mechanism to execution clients after [the merge](/upgrades/merge/).

 [View consensus clients](/upgrades/get-involved/#clients).